A uniform quantitative Manin-Mumford theorem for curves over function fields: Adelic metrics

 For model metrics this formula follows from the projection formula in classical intersection theory, see for example \cite[Example 2.4.3]{Ful98}.
 In general it follows by taking limits.
-If $s=\dim S$ is the dimension of $S$ and $\overline{\mathcal{M}}_0,\dots,\overline{\mathcal{M}}_s$ are integrable line bundles on $S$, we obtain another projection formula
+In the same way one proves, that if $K\subseteq K'$ is a field extension, $Y_{K'}=Y\otimes_K K'$ the base change of $Y$ over $K'$ and $\alpha\colon Y_{K'}\to Y$ the induced map, then